Kings' Shift

-Kings' Shift (Lithuanian: Karalių Pamaina) is a 2016 Lithuanian film directed by Ignas Miškinis.
+Kings' Shift (Lithuanian: Karalių Pamaina (Note: The term "Karalių pamaina" (kings' shift) is the Lithuanian term used in hospitals for a shift during the holiday nights.)) is a 2016 Latvian-Lithuanian film directed by Ignas Miškinis.
+It is about a policeman who is left without change in a private clinic to guard a comatose suspect of World War II war crimes.

 Plot

-A rookie policeman is left alone in a private clinic to guard a comatose suspect of World War II war crimes.
-His shift is long over, yet nobody comes to replace him.
-However, the youngster is determined not to leave his post until he gets permission from his authorities to do so.
-Lack of sleep, loneliness, hunger and the persistence to serve his duty turn the young man into a ticking time bomb at the very wrong time.
-He must decide how far he can go guarding this suspect who is hated to death by everyone.
+A rookie policeman in a private clinic guarding a comatose suspect of World War II war crimes is left without replacement on his shift.
+However, the policeman is determined not to leave his post without orders.
+Lack of sleep, loneliness, hunger and the persistence to serve his duty, however, with growing doubts, put the young man into a difficult position.
+He must decide how far he can go guarding this suspect.